-A mobile companion application to traceable stickers placed on everyday items for quick and easy finding.
+A mobile application paired with traceable stickers placed on everyday items for quick and easy finding.

-I worked in a team of four classmates as a project manager, co-designer, and co-researcher in this project.
+I worked as the project manager, co-researcher and co-designer to conduct research, create personas, wireframes, and hi-fidelity mockups.
 The purpose of this project was to practice the user centered design (UCD) process by designing a solution for a problem space of choice.
 This project was part of the Human Centered Design & Engineering (HCDE) graduate curriculum at the University of Washington.

-Inspired by our teammate who frequently forgot her cards at bars and restaurants, we wanted to see what other things people tend to forget, where these items were misplaced, and how do people currently go about finding them.
+Forgetfulness is inevitable.
+Inspired by a teammate who frequently misplaced her things, we wanted to learn what people misplaced and how they go about finding them.

-The most common items people misplaced were phones, keys, and wallets.
-We discovered that these items are carried mostly during commuting and traveling, but are often forgotten at home, work, or in the car.
-We also learned that when misplaced, people become dependent on their eyes, ears, and the community around them to find their belongings.
+We discovered the most common items people forgot or misplaced were their phone, keys, and wallet.
+These items are mostly carried on people while traveling such as commuting to and from work, but are often forgotten at home, work, or even in the car.
+When misplaced, we learned that people become dependent on their eyes, ears, and the community of people around them to help them find their belongings.

 - Small and portable

 - Not distracting to others

 Each idea overlapped and focused on different aspects of the problem space.

 - Sketch 1 focuses on the portability of the solution and the fact that people depend on their eyes and ears to find their belongings.

 - Sketch 2 incorporates augmented reality, gamifying the experience to destress users and calm them down.